 - 1. Existing Conditions: allows Wirth Lake to overflow into Bassett Creek and allows Bassett Creek to backflow into Wirth Lake. - 2.
 Proposed Condition: allows Wirth Lake to overflow into Bassett Creek and prevents Bassett Creek from back flowing into Wirth Lake.

-Table 2 presents the comparison of the peak flood elevations for the three design storms at locations along the study area between Highway 55 and Penn Avenue for the two floodplain scenarios.
+Tables 1a and 1b present the comparison of the peak flood elevations for the three design storms at locations along the study area between Highway 55 and Penn Avenue for the two floodplain scenarios.

 Conclusion